 Ugh.
 Can you relate to any of this?

-Since end of February, I have been ill twice, had to have a root canal, threw out my back, which put me out for three weeks in Apr (the pain was awful), and watched my savings fly out the window month after month (it is still flying high).
+Since the end of February, I have been sick with a virus twice, had to have a root canal, threw out my back (which put me out for three weeks in Apr – the pain was awful), had a horrible case of vertigo that came out of nowhere, and watched my savings fly out the window month after month.
 Life doesn’t always go as planned, does it?
 Sometimes, no matter what you do or how impeccable you think your plans are, life happens and throws you for a loop.
 It happens to all of us, sooner or later.

 In addition to all of this, I have not been able to write.
 Until recently, my mind has been in some state of “foggy disillusionment,” for lack of better words.
 What kind of business was I going to have if I couldn’t write, when writing is THE BUSINESS?
 Yikes.
 I was not in a good place.

 But, I finally snapped out of my funk.

 To be honest, I am not sure exactly how I did it.
 Nothing big happened.
 I think I finally realized that the world is experiencing something unprecedented and decided to be kind to myself and lower my expectations.
 Once I did that, I learned the next four lessons that stopped me from feeling like I was losing my mind: